Category Archives: Italian Royals

 Joseph adored his wife but Isabella hated the strict court ceremonies and was very reserved toward Joseph.
 Joseph’s sister Archduchess Maria Christina was Isabella’s best friend and closest confidante.
 Some modern historians believe that Isabella and Maria Christina likely had a romantic, and possibly a sexual relationship.
 They exchanged letters and small notes in French but only the nearly two hundred letters and notes written by Isabella have survived.
 Isabella’s letters and notes show a deep affection toward Maria Christina and are characteristic of a romantic-sexual relationship.
 See Wikipedia: Relationship with Archduchess Maria Christina and scroll down to A selection of quotes by Isabella in letters to Marie cited by Badinter as supporting a love affair.

 Isabella had a very difficult first pregnancy with her first child Maria Theresa, suffering from many physical symptoms, depression, and a lingering fear of death.
-This was only worsened by her inexperienced husband not understanding her problems.
+This was worsened by her inexperienced husband not understanding her problems.
 Isabella had miscarriages in August 1762 and January 1763.
 Her mother-in-law Maria Theresa, who had given birth to sixteen children, was so worried that she advised her son Joseph to wait for six months before trying for another child.
 However, Isabella was soon again pregnant.

 Following the birth, Isabella was rarely conscious but during her moments of consciousness, she displayed extraordinary courage.
 Joseph, who had already had smallpox, stayed by her side and took care of her without a break.
 On November 27, 1763, one month and three days before her 22nd birthday, Isabella died from smallpox at Hofburg Palace in Vienna, Austria.
 Because her body was still infectious, it was buried quickly without an autopsy or embalming in the Maria Theresa Crypt at the Imperial Crypt in the Capuchin Church in Vienna, Austria.
 The tiny coffin of her daughter Maria Christina was placed under Isabella’s coffin.
 In 1770, when Isabella’s elder daughter Maria Theresa died at the age of seven from pleurisy, her coffin was placed next to her mother’s and younger sister’s coffins.